What can I find at the record show?

 Can I pay with a debit or credit card?

 Some dealers do accept credit and debit cards or PayPal, but not everyone does so bring plenty of cash.

 Do you buy records, tapes, CDs, etc.?

 Yes.
 We are always looking for well-cared-for vinyl, CDs, cassettes and more.
 If you have one record or an entire collection, contact Jeremy D. Bonfiglio at 574-261-3650 (call or text), email him at firstname.lastname@example.org, or meet him at the show.
 Since individual dealers sell different items, he can direct you to who may be interested in your items.

 What happened to Ken?

 Ken Price, who has run this show for 16 years, decided to retire from herding record dealers.
-He still sells records and will continue to be a fixture at the South Bend show for many years to come, but he passed over the duties of running the show to Jeremy D. Bonfiglio.
+He still sells records and will continue to be a fixture at the South Bend show for many years to come, but he passed over the duties of running the show to Jeremy D. Bonfiglio at the end of 2019.
 Jeremy has lived in South Bend since 2004.
 He has been a dealer at the South Bend Record Show since 2015 and a customer long before that.

 Can anyone sell stuff at this show?

 Yes!
 The show is open to all types of sellers – stores, collectors, folks selling off an inherited collection.
 We try to make the show as accessible as possible for music fans of all kinds.
 If interested, just contact Jeremy to find out more at 574-261-3650 (call or text) or email@example.com.

 How do I get on or off the mailing or email list?